-We developed a de novo Markov model with two general health states: "alive with biallelic RPE65mediated retinal disease" and "dead".
+We developed a de novo Markov model with two general health states: "alive with biallelic RPE65-mediated retinal disease" and "dead".
 Within the alive individuals, we tracked vision-related clinical measures and quality of life.
 These measures were tracked over time for individuals who received VN and standard of care.
 This model structure was selected due to the limited availability of natural history data for biallelic RPE65-mediated inherited retinal disease, which precluded use of a more complex model structure.

-Among those alive in the model, we tracked age, visual acuity, visual field, categorical visual impairment/blindness, and quality-of-life (Figure 5.1).
+Among those alive in the model, we tracked age, visual acuity, visual field, categorical visual impairment/blindness, and quality-of-life (Figure 4.1).
 Age was used to model life-expectancy.

-Quality-of-life was modelled by applying an expected utility value by age group for the US population, then applying disutilities for visual impairment and blindness (see utilities methods section below for more detail).
-Visual acuity (best eye) and visual field (average of both eyes) was used to categorize individuals as not visually impaired, visually impaired, or blind (see clinical inputs methods section below for more detail).
+Quality-of-life was modeled as a function of visual ability (see utilities methods section below for more detail).
+Visual acuity (best eye) and visual field (average of both eyes) were used to categorize individuals as not visually impaired, visually impaired, or blind (see clinical inputs methods section below for more detail).
 Ideally, we would use additional measures, such as the MLMT, to categorize individuals' visual impairment.
 However, data for these outcomes from VN trials were not available in metrics that could be linked and validated to these categories.

 We used a US health care system perspective (i.e., focus on direct medical care costs only).
 However, RPE65-mediated inherited retinal disease is an ultra-rare condition where indirect and nonmedical costs comprise a substantial proportion of total costs, and these costs themselves are large.
-Therefore, we also included an analysis using a modified societal perspective which included direct medical costs as well as indirect costs for education, productivity loss, informal care, and nursing home care.
+Therefore, we also included an analysis using a modified societal perspective which included direct medical costs as well as indirect costs for education and productivity loss, and direct nonmedical costs for informal care, transportation, and nursing home care.
 For impact inventory see Appendix E. We used a 3% discount rate for costs and health outcomes.
-The model used one year cycles over a lifetime time horizon.
+The model used one-year cycles over a lifetime time horizon.

-Figure 5.1 Model Framework
+Figure 4.1 Model Framework